Phasing out the Use of Biomass

 Energy Modelling Lab is enhancing energy planning in Viet Nam

-Viet Nam is a regional manufactural hub and one of the most dynamic countries in East Asia, with the GDP annual growth rate averaging 6.2 per cent from 2000 until 2023.
+Viet Nam is a regional manufactural hub and one of the most dynamic countries in East Asia, with the GDP annual growth rate averaging 6.2 percent from 2000 until 2023.
 According to the analysis in the Viet Nam Energy Outlook Report 2021, electricity consumption will more than double in 2050 compared to 2020.

 Viet Nam has pledged to reach the target of net-zero emissions by 2050.
-This means that the power system must meet more than 70 per cent of the total final energy demand with renewable energy-based electricity.
+This means the power system must meet more than 70 percent of the total final energy demand with renewable energy-based electricity.

-Energy Modelling Lab supports the endeavours to enhance energy planning in Viet Nam.
+Energy Modelling Lab supports the endeavors to enhance energy planning in Viet Nam.
 We assist the Vietnamese authorities by building up their planning capacities concerning scenario-based, long-term modelling of the Vietnamese energy system.
-To this end, we are integrating an updated technology catalogue in the present energy system model and have included electricity storage solutions, P2X, nuclear technologies, optimal use of biomass, and carbon capture and storage.
+To this end, we are integrating an updated technology catalog in the present energy system model.
+We have included electricity storage solutions, P2X, nuclear technologies, optimal use of biomass, and carbon capture and storage in the catalog.

 Building DK-BioRes